Hydrogen peroxide can be used in your garden.

 All you need is about 4 tablespoons of 3% peroxide to a gallon of water to boost plant growth.
 Using this solution once every couple of weeks is usually enough to see benefits.

-To sterilize soil, you can drench it with a 1:1 solution of hydrogen peroxide and water.
+You can drench it with a solution of one part hydrogen peroxide and 3 to 4 parts water.
 Allow the soil to dry before planting.

 This is particularly helpful when reusing old potting mix or starting seedlings.